 If you believe major news media, then you probably think chocolate is the worlds greatest superfood.
 Not only can it cure cancer, but it promotes peace in the Middle East, and if you eat it every day, you will look exactly like Gisele Bundchen!

 Is chocolate really healthy?
-You'll be pleased to know the answer is yes!
-But before you pick up that Joey sized Toblerone, please know that all chocolate is not created equal.
+You'll be pleased to know the answer is yes, chocolate is super nutritious!
+But before you pick up that Joey sized Toblerone, know that all chocolate is not created equal.

 When you hear a health benefit of chocolate, it's almost always referring to chocolate's flavonols.
 Flavonols are a type of phytonutrient found in many foods including the skin of apples and grapes, red wine, tea, and berries.
 Cocoa beans are particularly rich source.

 Studies have found flavonols have a beneficial effect on cardiovascular disease, hypertension, diabetes, and brain health.
 Most of this effect stems from flavonols ability to improve endothelial function, or blood flow.
-Flavonols increase the synthesis of nitric oxide in blood vessels, which allows them to dilate, or relax.
+They increase the synthesis of nitric oxide in blood vessels, which allows the vessels to dilate, or relax.
 As you can imagine, this is especially helpful for someone with reduced blood flow due to atherosclerosis.
-Plus, greater blood flow means more oxygen is delivered to organs and tissues.
+Greater blood flow means more oxygen is delivered to organs and tissues.

 Mexican Hot Chocolate